Permafrost/Tundra/README.md

   Refer to the `tundra.condition:evaluate` service documentation for the format of conditional statements.
-* `$service` is an optional fully-qualified service name which, if specified, will filter the scheduled tasks to be resumed to only those that execute this service.

 ---

 ### tundra.schedule:suspend

-Suspends (or pauses) either the scheduled task identified by the given `$id`, or every scheduled task that satisfies the given `$filter` condition.
+Suspends the execution of one or more scheduled tasks identified by the given identity, or name, service, and filter condition.

 Suspended tasks do not execute for the period they are suspended.
 To start executing a suspended task according to its schedule, it should be resumed using `tundra.schedule:resume`.

 Attempting to suspend tasks that are already suspended has no effect on the task, and results in no exception being thrown.

-The `$id` and `$filter` inputs are mutually exclusive: only one should be specified.

 #### Inputs:

+* `$id` is the internal identity assigned by Integration Server to the task when it was created.
+When specified, other input arguments are ignored.
+* `$name` is an optional name given to the scheduled task by the creator, which is stored in the input pipeline of the task by `tundra.schedule:create` as `$schedule.name`.
-* `$id` is an optional string identifier which identifies the schedule task to be suspend.
+* `$service` is an optional fully-qualified service name which, if specified, will filter the scheduled tasks to be removed to only those that execute this service.
 * `$filter` is an optional `tundra.condition:evaluate` conditional statement.
 All scheduled tasks which satisfy the given filter condition will be suspended.
 The conditional statement is evaluated